MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/sql-connection-x++.md

 [!include [banner](../includes/banner.md)]

+This topic describes the SQL connection error exception types in X++.

 ## TransientSqlConnectionError X++ exception
-When a transient SQL connection error happens on the server side during an X++ SQL query execution, a TransientSqlConnectionError X++ exception will occur.
+During an X++ SQL query execution, when a transient SQL connection error occurs on the server side, a TransientSqlConnectionError X++ exception will occur.
 Depending on the application requirements, the application should catch and handle the exception.

-This exception usually happens during a large transaction or when database is under high processing pressure.
+This exception usually occurs during a large transaction or when the database is under a lot of processing pressure.

 The TransientSqlConnectionError exception is not catchable within the transaction.
 The X++ transaction that encounters this exception is canceled (calling **ttsAbort**) before the exception occurs.
-Use the catch block to identify the transient SQL connection error instead of a generic X++ error exception, and then retry the outermost transaction or retry application code logic in a new session.
-This exception allows the application to design for transient server failures.
+This means that you need to use the catch block to identify the transient SQL connection error instead of a generic X++ error exception, and then retry the outermost transaction or retry application code logic in a new session.
+This exception allows the application to be designed for transient server failures.

-If your application transaction can last long time, retrying on such exception is recommended for up to a few times with incremental delays of time.
-Unlimited number of retries are highly unrecommended and can impact server performance.
-Retrying your application code in a new session is more likely to succeed after you caught such exception.
+If an application transaction takes a long time to process, you can use multiple incremental delays to catch the TransientSqlConnectionError exception.
+You can also use an unlimited number of retries, however, this can impact server performance.
+Retrying your application code in a new session is most likely to succeed after you have caught the exception.

 ### Example